praeclarum/spec3/README.md

 SPEC3 is a new color space that represents colors using a light spectrum compactly represented as 3 values (SX, SY, and SZ) that specifies 3 spectral radiances at the wavelengths 440, 545, and 630nm.

+In a nutshell, it converts a perceptual color to the physically real spectrum that caused that perception.
+This is useful for rendering realistic lighting while still being able to convert between perceptual colors and physical light energies.

 The three values are combined with two bounding points to form a 5-point spectrum:

 * *ɑ* at 348 nm (implicitly always = 0)